spdk/spdk.github.io/_posts/2019-08-28-prc_summit_announce.md

 This year we're excited to welcome developers from the [PMDK](https://pmem.io/pmdk) and [VTune](http://vtune.intel.com/) communities to the summit, including presentations and demos focused on those projects.
-The summit will include multiple tracks to accomodate the additional talks.
+The summit will include multiple tracks to accommodate the additional talks.

 We hope to see you there!